-Sometimes it is hard to know how you can best support your teenage daughter.
+Sometimes it is hard to know how you can best support your teenage girl.
 There are so many challenges during the teen years, which create unique parenting challenges in and of themselves.
-Here are 4 ways that a mom can love her teenage daughter well.

 With perfection bombarding them from every angle (self-induced or not), it’s important to remember that YOUR voice is valuable.
 It cuts deeper to their heart than any other voice, even if they seem to blow off everything you say.

 You have an incredible opportunity to help your teenage girl curb the pressures brought on by school, sports, social media and social expectations.
 This current culture has our girls feeling as if extreme standards are creeping up from all sides.
 Mounting perfectionistic demands/tendencies have rendered a generation of girls incapable of sharing authentic feelings or needs.

 Take a deep breath; we are not asking you to give your daughter a free pass to failure-town.
 Rather, we suggest using these years to show them that it is okay to fall, that there is a lesson in every hardship, and that ultimately, being “perfect” or “popular” is not the point.
 They need to know that you see them and love them not only for what they are excelling in but simply just for their presence in your life (even their quirks).